lumeland/lume.land/docs/overview/why-static-sites.md

 dynamic sites.
 There are no endpoints to exploit, like configuration files, PHP scripts, authentication, or XSS vulnerabilities.

+### Performance

+Static sites tend to be more performant than dynamic sites, at least as far as the backend is concerned.
+The reason is the server only has to deliver the files as they are, without any additional process, which is really fast.
+And if you're using a CDN with replicated content in different parts of the world, and with proper cache header, your site will be lightning fast.

 ### Almost no maintenance

 A static site can live forever without any kind of maintenance (i.e. the